 Food insecurity in 2017 is mainly associated with high economic vulnerability and limited income earning opportunities.
-58 percent of households (68 percent for female-headed households and 56 percent for maleheaded households) were unable to cover their household survival minimum expenditure per month ^{1,iii}, while 76 percent (82 percent for female-headed households and 75 per cent for male-headed households), fell below the poverty line (\$115.2 per person/month)2, compared to 71 percent in 2016.
+58 percent of households (68 percent for female-headed households and 56 percent for male-headed households) were unable to cover their household survival minimum expenditure per month1,iii, while 76 percent (82 percent for female-headed households), fell below the poverty line (\$115.2 per person/month), compared to 71 percent in 2016.
 In addition, 40 percent of displaced Syrians households still rely on the WFP food assistance as a source of income.

-The percentage of household borrowing money remains extremely high (87 percent) and approximately 3/4 of the households borrow money to buy food.
+The percentage of household borrowing money remains extremely high (87 percent) and approximately /4 of the households borrow money to buy food.
 The main sources of money borrowed remained friends and relatives in Lebanon (69 percent) followed by supermarket/shops (38 percent) and landlords (9 percent).
 43 percent of households have a debt above \$600.